mikekestemont/mikekestemont.github.io/talks/index.md

 * Kestemont, M. (with S. Moens and J. Deploige).
 ‘Collaborative Authorship in the Twelfth Century.
 A Stylometric Study of Hildegard of Bingen and Guibert of Gembloux’.
 Guest Lecture at the ULB/VUB, in the MA-Course “Current trends in AI” (Brussels, 9 May 2014).
 * Kestemont, M., G. de Pauw, R. van Nie & W. Daelemans, “Towards a General Purpose Tagger-Lemmatizer for Pre-Modern Dutch”.
 Conference talk presented at the Digital Humanities 2014 Benelux Conference (The Hague, 12-13 June 2014).
 * Kestemont, M., “Stylometry with R: An Introduction”.
 2-hour guest course about stylometry for computational literary studies at the University of Amsterdam (Amsterdam, 3 October 2014).
+* Kestemont, M., "Modeling Scribal Variation.
+The Promise of Unsupervised Methods".
+Presentation at 'Linguistics Meets Palaeography' (NIAS, Wassenaar, The Netherlands, 11/02/2015)

 ##Posters
 * Kestemont, M., F. Willaert & W. Daelemans, ‘Het rijm in de Middelnederlandse epiek’.
 Poster presented at the 14e Vlaams-Nederlandse Mediëvistendag.
 Norm en afwijking, remedie en repressie.
 De aanpak van het deviante in de middeleeuwen (Louvain, 31/10/2008, organized by the Vlaamse Werkgroep mediëvistiek).